Recruitment Information Notice

 - Application information: This information will generally tell us who you are and help build a picture of your capabilities and suitability for certain positions.
 This type of information may include your name, contact information, current company, information contained in your CV/resume (e.g. professional qualifications, previous employment history and personal interests and experiences), information contained in your social media accounts or personal websites or accounts (e.g. LinkedIn or Twitter), information about the type of work and projects you have been involved with and any other information you may wish to provide to us as part of your application;

-- Recruitment process information: This is information collected as a result of the recruitment process, such as your performance at assessment centers or interview and information provided by your referees;
+- Recruitment process information: This is information collected as a result of the recruitment process, such as your performance at assessment centers or interview and information provided by your references;

 - Personal Information about criminal convictions or medical information will only be sought where permitted by applicable law.

 Cargill generally receives Recruitment Information either (a) directly from you (for instance when you provide information as part of your application or during the recruitment process) or (b) from third parties (for instance from recruitment agencies).
 Cargill will indicate whether the information requested is mandatory or optional.
-Cargill will also explain the consequences should you decide not to provide information which Cargill has indicated is mandatory.
-In some circumstances this may mean Cargill is unable to process your application.
+If you fail to provide mandatory information, in some circumstances this may mean Cargill is unable to process your application.

 The main purposes for which Cargill uses your Recruitment Information include: